Chloe-Zhouqing/Hash-functions-based-on-quantum-walks/README.md

 The sensitivity test code is written in "sensitivityTest.m".

-"collisonMeasure.m" is to measure the Kullback-Leibler divergence between the experimental and theoretical distribution of $\omega$ for each instances of QHFM and each existing schemes. "collisonMeasure.m" calls "hitsDistriDiverg.m".
+"collisonMeasure.m" is to measure the Kullback-Leibler divergence between the experimental and theoretical distribution of $\omega$ for each instances of QHFM and each existing scheme. "collisonMeasure.m" calls "hitsDistriDiverg.m".